Susmita1703/Power-BI-Project-for-Revenue-Optimization/README.md

 **Data Visualization**: Create clear visuals for key metrics and insights.

-**Growth Opportunities & Strategic Recommendations**: Identify areas for business expansion and offer actionable advice for increasing revenue
+**Strategic recommendations**: Identify areas for business expansion and offer actionable advice for increasing revenue